Happy-Ferret/gophercraft/README.md

-# Gophercraft (WIP)
+# Gophercraft (Very WIP)

 ![gopher](gopher.png)

-Gophercraft is a Go library for the World of Warcraft 3.3.5a protocol.
+Gophercraft is a Go library for experimentation with various World of Warcraft-related protocols and formats.

 Gophercraft is currently in development: expect a lack of features and expect the API to change frequently.